-The Management Company, under its responsibility and control and at its own expense, has entered into a fund management agreement for the fund with DWS Investment GmbH, Frankfurt/Main, Germany.
+The Management Company, under its responsibility and control and at its own expense, has entered into a fund management agreement for the fund with DWS Investment GmbH.
 DWS Investment GmbH is an investment company under German law.
 The contract may be terminated by any of the parties on three months' notice.
-DWS Investment GmbH has outsourced investment management to DJE Kapital AG, Pullach, Germany.